v-levonyan/CSP/README.md

 .Type scons on your terminal and run.
 USING
 -----
-.Change directory to the src directory, and type ./server.out -c server.cfg.
+   - Change directory to the src directory, and type ./server.out -c server.cfg.
-.Open new terminal, change directory to the python_client directory, and type ./client_main.py
+   - Open new terminal, change directory to the python_client directory, and type ./client_main.py

 It is the first version of the product, and currently is being expanded.